kerolloz/aktive/README.md

 - `label` - Set the left-hand-side text.
 Defaults to `:key`.
 - `color` - Set background of the right part (hex, rgb, rgba, hsl, hsla and css named colors supported).
 Defaults to `brightgreen`.
 - `labelColor` -  Set background of the left part (hex, rgb, rgba, hsl, hsla and css named colors supported).
 Defaults to `grey`.
-- `cntPrefix` - Set prefix to display before the counter value.
+- `rnkPrefix` - Set prefix to display before the rank value.
 Defaults to `""` empty string.
-- `cntSuffix` - Set suffix to display after the counter value.
+- `rnkSuffix` - Set suffix to display after the rank value.
 Defaults to `""` empty string.

 ##### Examples